 The term "child labour" is often defined as work that deprives children of their childhood, their potential and their dignity and that is harmful to physical and mental development.

-It refers to work that:

-- is mentally, physically, socially or morally dangerous and harmful to children; and - interferes with their schooling by: depriving them of the opportunity to attend school; obliging them to leave school prematurely or requiring them to attempt to combine school attendance with excessively long and heavy work.

-In accordance with international labour standards, a minor between the age of 12 and 15 may work, in parallel with studying, on a farm owned or operated by that parent or person standing in place of their parents [a guardian] if the following conditions are met:

-- The minor freely reports their wish to help and learn at the family farm if interviewed outside the farm - Work takes place outside of schooling - Work is always supervised by a parent or guardian - Work does not take place at night, does not consist of heavy lifting duties or hazardous work conditions, defined as: - operating or assisting to technically operate any type of machine, including tractor and power engines; working from a ladder or scaffold (painting, repairing or building structures, pruning trees, picking fruit, etc.) at a height of over 2 metres; working in a confined space (e.g. silo or storage designed to retain an oxygen-deficient or toxic atmosphere); handling or applying any type of agricultural chemicals.

-The above requirements also apply to agricultural schools - apprentices and students that can be present on farms.
+It refers to work that: ● is mentally, physically, socially or morally dangerous and harmful to children; and ● interferes with their schooling by • depriving them of the opportunity to attend school; • obliging them to leave school prematurely or • requiring them to attempt to combine school attendance with excessively long and heavy work.
+In accordance with international labour standards, a minor between the age of 12 and 15 may work, in parallel with studying, on a farm owned or operated by that parent or person standing in place of their parents [a guardian] if the following conditions are met: • The minor freely reports their wish to help and learn at the family farm if interviewed outside the farm; • Work takes place outside of schooling; • Work is always supervised by a parent or quardian; • Work does not take place at night, does not consist of heavy lifting duties or hazardous work conditions, defined as • operating or assisting to technically operate any type of machine, including tractor and power engines; working from a ladder or scaffold (painting, repairing or building structures, pruning trees, picking fruit, etc.) at a height of over 2 metres; • working in a confined space (e.g. silo or storage designed to retain an oxygen-deficient or toxic atmosphere); • handling or applying any type of agricultural chemicals.
+The above requirements also apply to agricultural schools - apprentices and students who can be present on farms.
 Not all work done by children should be classified as child labour that is to be targeted for elimination.
 Children's or adolescents' participation in work that does not affect their health and personal development or interfere with their schooling is generally considered positive.
 It includes activities such as helping their parents with housework, assisting in a family business or earning pocket money outside school hours and during school holidays.
 These kinds of activities contribute to children's development and to the welfare of their families.
 They provide them with skills and experience and help prepare them to be productive members of society during their adult life.
 Source: International Labour Organization

+Claim

+A message used to describe or promote a product concerning its sustainability attributes or specified characteristics.
+The term claimed material is used in this Standard to denote any material for which the organisation asserts a claim, following the options outlined in the Preferred by Nature Certification Standards.